adalfarus/aplustools/SECURITY.md

 # Security Policy

-Only the most recent version will get non-security fix updates.
+Only the most recent version will get non-security updates.
 This is to ensure optimal efficency, as older versions may implement features in unoptimal ways, which are hard to work with.

 ## Supported Versions